Eoplesiosaurus: Description

 Eoplesiosaurus is a proportionally long-necked plesiosaurian with at least 38 cervical vertebrae.
 The presence of small, conical lateral projections on the bases of the anterior cervical prezygapophyses represents its autapomorphy.

+Classification

 A phylogenetic analysis performed by Benson et al. (2012) found it to be the basalmost known plesiosauroid.
 The cladogram below shows Eoplesiosaurus phylogenetic position among other plesiosaurs following Benson et al. (2012).